Why organize your workplace?

 Making the industry stronger.

 While our members’ work spans a broad range of platforms, mediums, genres and topics, their membership in the Guild means that they have power, protection, and a voice in what happens at their workplace.
-Forming a staff union at means that you and your colleagues have the ability to advocate for yourselves at the bargaining table.
+Forming a union at your workplace at means that you and your colleagues have the ability to advocate for yourselves at the bargaining table.

 Fundamentally, the demand of any group of workers forming a union is the same – to win a formal seat at the table in order to negotiate over the future of their workplace.
 Negotiating a union contract is a core element of any unionized workplace.
 However, it doesn’t stop there.
 Organized workplaces have structures for democratic representation and collective decision making processes.
 That means that unionized companies have a mechanism in place to share information across employees and to take collective action if and when necessary.